ThimbleFire/Blackhole-Inferno/README.md

 * add gameplay events for the context menu to call
    * Dock
+* create a canvas element fade in that can be recycled for all window UI elements

 each system has global objects - these are objects that can be selected from anywhere in the system. warping to these locations might reveal local objects - these are objects that only show up while you're nearby, things like rocks, wrecks, gasses and ships.